vocdoni/docs/README.md

 ### Identity
 The system is agnostic to the identity scheme used.

-We are developing our implementation using [Iden3](https://iden3.io), which promises an ideal balance of decentralization and scalability.
+We are developing our implementation using [Iden3](https://iden3.io),for its balance of decentralization and scalability.

 Other identity schemes could eventually be integrated.